Jacob Pfau

 contact: [first].pfau@gmail.com

-Research scientist on the UK AISI Alignment Team.
+Research lead on the UK AISI Alignment Team.
+Our team is focused on worlds where alignment is hard and developing theoretically motivated methods to address these challenges.
 PhD student at NYU CDS.
 Current research projects include:

 I like to post about research on Twitter and Lesswrong.
 In the past I’ve written many prediction markets e.g. “Will an AI produce encyclopedia-worthy philosophy by 2026” on Manifold, and “Will transformer derived architectures accelerate progress in deep learning?” on Metaculus.